GauravBorade/diabetes_prediction/README.md

 # diabetes_prediction
-This Model is can predict that whether the person have diabetes or not based on input information.
+This Model is can predict that whether the person has diabetes or not based on input information.

 # My view
-As every problem has different solutions so likewise this is my view and my approch to solve this dataset.
+As every problem has different solutions so likewise this is my view and my approach to solve this dataset.

 # Downloads: